Implementing a tree using transformer classes

 pw.input_attribute() function.
 Note that the names of the parameters (

-parent in our example) must be exactly the same as the column names of the input table.
+parent in the example) must be exactly the same as the column names of the input table.

-Finally, we declare the different columns of our resulting table using the annotation
+Finally, you declare the different columns of the resulting table using the annotation

 pw.output_attribute on different functions.
 Each function defines a column in the output table and the value of the function is going to be used to as the value: the name of the function defines the name of the column.